 Please note: very important information - for all documents that need to be recorded in the public records, i.e.: orders of dismissal, voluntary dismissals, final judgments (Consent FJ, Default FJ, Summary FJ, Amended FJ), orders vacating FJ, orders cancelling sales, order setting aside, vacating, amending certificates of title, writs of garnishment, etc.. must comply with Supreme Court Rule of Judicial Administration 2.520.
 These documents must have a 3" by 3" space at the top right hand corner on the first page and a 1" by 3" space at the top right hand corner on each subsequent page.
 Also, all documents filed with the Court must have a 1" margin on all sides for the Clerk's date and time stamps.
 If your proposed document does not comply with the Supreme Court requirement, the Clerk of Court will not record your pleading and our office will be forced to return same to you in order to be corrected.

 Circuit Civil Division "AF" DOES participate in Judicial E-service (from court to counsel ONLY), IF all parties are represented by counsel and have a valid e-mail address.
-When submitting a proposed Order and Judgment to our office (please submit via U.S. regular mail) for Judge Kastrenakes' signature (IF all parties are represented by counsel and have a valid e-mail address), you DO NOT have to submit conforming copies (ONLY SUBMIT 1 PROPOSED ORDER) or self-addressed stamped envelopes, as the Judicial Assistant will e-mail the signed Order/Judgment back to counsel.
+When submitting a proposed Order and Judgment to our office (please submit electronically) for Judge Kastrenakes' signature (IF all parties are represented by counsel and have a valid e-mail address), you DO NOT have to submit conforming copies, as the Judicial Assistant will e-mail the signed Order/Judgment back to counsels.